elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 2. I write reports with an emphasis on speed over accuracy
 	1. strong disagree

-3. I try to anticipate what questions the audience will ask before giving a presentiein
+3. I try to anticipate what questions the audience will ask before giving a presentation
 	1. Strongly agree

-4. I search for ways to compromoise with other to reach mutual goals at work
+4. I search for ways to compromise with other to reach mutual goals at work
 	1. Strongly agree

 5. I adjust work presentations according to the need of the people attending